jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/2_Hydrogen/2_Experiment.typ

 #summary_([

 In conclusion, the potential for hydrogen self-ignition has been demonstrated to be a tangible concern in real-world applications.
-This section has elucidated the primary geometrical factors that can precipitate ignition and explained the modifications necessary to mitigate this risk.
+This section elucidated the primary geometrical factors that can precipitate ignition and explained the modifications necessary to mitigate this risk.
 Despite the acknowledged threat of hydrogen self-ignition, literature review supports the premise that secure hydrogen application is feasible, provided that its properties are thoroughly understood and accounted for.
-However, it is substantial to exercise caution when considering the direct transposition of hydrogen applications from the automotive industry to #glspl("swith") on the scale of large commercial aircraft, such as the Airbus A350-1000.
+However, it is crucial to exercise caution when considering the direct transposition of hydrogen applications from the automotive industry to #glspl("swith") on the scale of large commercial aircraft, such as the Airbus A350-1000.
 A more judicious strategy involves conducting a series of smaller-scale experimental and numerical studies, incrementally approaching the scale of a large aircraft.
 This approach allows for the systematic accumulation of knowledge and the careful management of risks associated with scaling up hydrogen technologies in aviation.
 A potential path towards achieving this goal, emphasizing the importance of a gradual, methodical approach to research and development, was outlined.